drewbitt/vs-screen/README.md

 # vs-screen

-Takes screenshots of files using vapoursynth.
-Can extract and then burn in subtitles to the screenshots if desired.
-Does proper font extraction and usage.
+Takes screenshots of files using vapoursynth and extracts subs/fonts.
+Can burn in subtitles to the screenshots if desired or just extract sub(s)/all fonts.
-Can also just extract sutbtitles & fonts if desired.

 To do:

-- Personally having unknown LWLibavSource issue for m2ts
-- Option for putting text on frames of frame number
+- Option for putting frame number text on screenshots
+- Implement working m2ts pgs sub extraction

-Requirements: Python 3 and vapoursynth built with ImageMagick support (--enable-imwri)
+Requirements: Python 3 and vapoursynth built with ImageMagick support (--enable-imwri).
+The mkvtoolnix suite of mkvmerge/mkvextract.